sotsera/sotsera.blazor.toaster/README.md

 ## Changes

 - version 0.5.3
+  - removed global.json files
-  - Setting **VisibleStepDuration** to zero disables the toast auto fade out
+  - the new **RequireInteraction** option disables the toast auto fade out

 - version 0.5.2
   - upgraded to blazor 0.5.1